shrutiiagarwall/MirAI-Summer-Internship/Capstone Project/README.md

 ---

-*Built for the Mirai School of Technology Summer Internship Capstone — Assignment 7*
+*Built for the Mirai School of Technology Summer Internship Capstone Project*